isfopo/ambitus-studio-api/documentation/project-plan.md

   - [ ] subscribe to changes in project
   - [x] get all scenes in a project
   - [x] get all tracks in a project
-  - [ ] get all clips in project organized by scenes and tracks
   - [ ] change name of project
   - [ ] change tempo of project
   - [ ] change time signature of project